 The feature is designed to eliminate threats before they develop into serious situations.
 It helps you protect your credentials over a Remote Desktop connection by redirecting the Kerberos requests back to the device that’s requesting the connection.
 It also provides single sign-on experiences for Remote Desktop sessions.

 Enable Remote Credential Guard to Protect Credentials over Remote Desktop with Windows

 Step 1: Enable Windows Defender Remote Credential Guard on the remote host via Windows GPO.
 From the Group Policy Management Console, go to

 Computer Configuration -> Administrative Templates -> System -> Credentials Delegation, and then double-click Restrict delegation of credentials to remote servers.

 This will open the Restrict delegation of credentials to the remote server’s policy settings.
 Note: We have two restricted modes and a good understanding of both is paramount.
 They are

 Note: If you enable any of these policy settings, the following options are supported:

 Restrict Credential Delegation: Participating applications must use Restricted Admin or Remote Credential Guard to connect to remote hosts.
 In this configuration, Windows Defender Remote Credential Guard is preferred, but it will use Restricted Admin mode (if supported) when Windows Defender Remote Credential Guard cannot be used.

 - Require Remote Credential Guard: Participating applications must use Remote Credential Guard only to connect to remote hosts (

-For test purposes, I will be using require Remote Credential Guard since I am only interested in testing the Remote Credential Guard.
-When you are done with the policy, click on Ok.
+For test purposes, I will be using required Remote Credential Guard since I am only interested in testing the Remote Credential Guard.
+When you are done with the policy, click on OK.